What do all these stories of vaccine denial deaths do to our sense of empathy?

 “One thing that psychologists know about persuasion is that it doesn’t operate through statistics and evidence.
 It operates through emotion.
 When you give people an identifiable victim, as opposed to kind of abstract aggregate statistics about harm, then that’s compelling,” says Piercarlo Valdesolo, a visiting associate professor at Macalester College in St. Paul, Minn., who studies moral judgment.
 He recalls the adage: “One death is a tragedy and a million are a statistic.”

-The problem is that there are now, well, not a million, but tens of thousands of deaths just like these, from the last two months alone.
+The problem is that there are now, well, not a million, but tens of thousands of deaths just like these, from the past two months alone.
 Because of a toxic stew of political hostility and distrust, many of the unvaccinated die unrepentant.
 And the vaccinated are fed up.

-Compassion fatigue, one of the pandemic’s buzzwords from earlier this summer, is passive: It’s an exhaustion, especially among health care workers, with the level of death and hostility, resulting in complete apathy.
+Compassion fatigue, one of the pandemic’s buzzwords from earlier this summer, is passive: It’s an exhaustion, especially among health-care workers, with the level of death and hostility, resulting in complete apathy.
 But a subset of the fatigued have lapsed into schadenfreude, that apt German psychological term, which is active: It’s invested in another person’s pain or loss as an outcome.
 It’s the pleasure in another person’s misfortune.
 It’s sites like Sorry Antivaxxer, or the Twitter account Covidiot Deaths, or the Reddit forum called the Herman Cain Award, named for the former Republican presidential candidate who died of covid in July 2020.

 These feelings were predictable and inevitable.
 Our political and epidemiological circumstances have created the “perfect cocktail for schadenfreude,” says Valdesolo.
 It pops up in the presence of three conditions.